Doing business with the Council

 This is a long-term change so although benefits may not be visible on day one, the Cabinet Office are confident that the new regime will help break down barriers to entry into procurement.

-New Central Digital Platform (CDP)
+Supplier Registration on the Central Digital Platform (CDP)

 The platform will be used by public sector bodies to publish a range of notices required by the Act relating to a tender/contract.
 Torridge District Council will continue to use our current e-tendering system to advertise opportunities, receive bids from suppliers and manage our procurement activities.